Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Algorithms

 \end{lemma}

 The proof is in \cref{sec:swift bound proof}. \cref{lem:swift bound} says that the difference between the online objective in \eqref{eq:standardized online objective} and its offline counterpart

 is $O(|C_1| + C_2)$.
-While $C_2$ can be large, because it depends on the ratios of propensity scores, this factor is comparable to \cref{lem:refit lower bound}.
-Specifically, the factor of $C_1$ is stated in \cref{lem:refit lower bound} and the key step in deriving the lower bound is that $u \geq 1 + \log u$ for $u = \pi(\tau_n \mid x; \theta) / \pi_0(\tau_n \mid x)$.
-The only major difference from \cref{lem:refit lower bound} is that we do not get a proper lower bound.
-Using the same reasoning as in \cref{sec:refit}, maximization of \eqref{eq:standardized offline objective} is equivalent to SFT on $n$ data points $(a_t, x, \tau_{t - 1})$ weighted by the standardized trajectory reward $\tilde{r}(x, \tau_n)$.
+While $C_2$ can be large, as it depends on the ratios of propensity scores, it is on the same order as the gap in \cref{lem:refit lower bound}.
+This is because the key step in the proof of \cref{lem:refit lower bound} is that we apply $u \geq 1 + \log u$ for $u = \pi(\tau_n \mid x; \theta) / \pi_0(\tau_n \mid x)$.
+The main difference from \cref{lem:refit lower bound} is that we do not get a proper lower bound.
+Using the same reasoning as in \cref{sec:refit}, the maximization of \eqref{eq:standardized offline objective} is equivalent to fine-tuning on $n$ actions $a_t \mid x, \tau_{t - 1}$ weighted by the standardized trajectory reward $\tilde{r}(x, \tau_n)$.
 The terms are correlated because they belong to the same trajectory and are weighted by the same reward.

 We implement the optimization of \eqref{eq:standardized offline objective} using \cref{alg:refit}.
 The only difference is that the rewards are standardized and thus we call this method \underline{s}tandardized reward-\underline{w}e\underline{i}ghted \underline{f}ine-\underline{t}uning (\swift).
 The logged dataset $\cD = \set{(x, \tau_n, \tilde{r})}$ is generated as follows.
 First, we sample $x$.
 Second, we sample $m$ trajectories $\tau_{n, i} \sim \pi_0(\cdot \mid x)$ for $i \in [m]$ and compute their rewards $r(x, \tau_{n, i})$.
 Third, we estimate the mean reward $\mu(x)$ and the standard deviation of rewards $\sigma(x)$ as